grjsmith/practical_strategy_for_technologists/Chapter2.md

 > the marshalling of the army in its proper subdivisions, the graduations of rank among the officers, the maintenance of roads by which supplies may reach the army, and the control of military expenditure.

 The marshalling of the army and its proper subdivisions describes an **organisational structure**.
 Badly designed organisational structures create blockers, well designed organisational structures remove blockers.
 There’s no perfect organisational structure; they must be optimised for the most important objectives.
-Strategies must either take these organisational structures into account or they must change them.
+Strategies must either take these organisational structures into account and mitigate their weaknesses or they must change them.

 The graduations of rank among the officers is a **career framework** and ensures the appropriate capabilities and temperament are deployed to manage the teams and their work.